Soulbind-Protocol/sdk/README.md

   // Specific signature message used below const signatureMessage = soulbind.getSignatureMessage(address);

-  // This example uses ethers.js and Infura to get a signer - use w/e method you currently have to get a signer. const provider = new ethers.providers.InfuraProvider(
+  // This example uses ethers.js to get a signer - use w/e method you currently have to get a signer. const provider = new ethers.providers.Web3Provider(window.ethereum);
-    process.env.EVM_NETWORK,
-    process.env.INFURA_API_KEY
-  );
-  const signer = new ethers.Wallet(
+  const signer = provider.getSigner();
-    {
-    address: process.env.SIGNER_ADDRESS as string,
-    privateKey: process.env.SIGNER_KEY as string
-    }, provider);
   const address = await signer.getAddress();

   // Using your signer, get the user to sign the signatureMessage from above.